Léo Major: Differing accounts of Major's actions

+The Dutch newspaper Trouw offers a much less fantastical account of Major's actions, presenting the "solo assault" story as a legend that Major entertained and that the actual operation was much more simple, as the Germans had already mostly left:

 He reached the city and walked through deserted streets.
 He knocked on doors, but nobody dared to open the doors.
 "After a while I was so tired that I couldn't think straight anymore.
 But I had enough information, and I encountered enemies nowhere."
 He walked around in circles, left the town and came to a farmer whom he reassured by pointing at the word CANADA in the inside of his hat.
 Quickly he came in contact with the underground resistance.
 He was able to return to his unit with the message that the enemy left Zwolle. ...
 But in the decades that followed Leo Major became a 'Rambo' who according to many conquered street after street wildly shooting around on 'certainly a thousand' Germans who persistently resisted.
 It was a story that he – so his friends mildly laugh – in the end started to believe a little bit himself.
+(Note: "Hij bereikte de stad en liep er door uitgestorven straten.
+Hij klopte op deuren, maar niemand durfde open te doen.
+'Na een poos was ik zo moe dat ik niet meer helder denken kon.
+Maar ik had genoeg inlichtingen, nergens ontmoette ik vijanden.'
+Hij liep in kringen rond, verliet de stad en kwam bij een boer die hij geruststelde door het woord CANADA aan de binnenkant van zijn muts aan te wijzen.
+Al snel had hij contact met de ondergrondse.
+Hij kon terug naar zijn eenheid met de melding dat de vijand Zwolle had verlaten. ...
+Maar in de decennia die volgden verwerd Leo Major volgens velen tot een 'Rambo' die wild schietend straat na straat veroverde op ’zeker duizend’ Duitsers die hardnekkig weerstand boden.
+Het was een verhaal dat hij – zo lachen zijn vrienden mild – op het laatst ook zelf steeds iets meer ging geloven.")

 A 2017 article in Jonge Historici offers a similar account, stating that Major simply "walked through deserted streets and established contact with the underground resistance.
 After that he returned to his regiment, where at 9 o'clock he reported that the enemy had left the city."